Diamondback terrapin: Status

-In the 1900s, the species was once considered a delicacy to eat and was hunted almost to extinction.
+In the early 1900s, the species was considered a delicacy and was hunted almost to extinction.
 The population also decreased due to the development of coastal areas, terrapins being susceptible to wounds from the propellers on motorboats.

 Another common cause of death is the trapping of the turtles in recreational crab traps, as the turtles are attracted to the same bait as the crabs.
 The Wetlands Institute estimates that a minimum of 14,000 to 15,000 terrapins drown in crab traps annually set along the New Jersey coast alone.
 Countless more drown or starve to death in ghost traps, abandoned or lost crab traps along with discarded nets, throughout their habitat.
 Among two such abandoned crab pots in a tidal marsh in Georgia, a study found 133 dead terrapins, according to the Center for Biological Diversity.

 Further, an increase in seawalls and bulkheads being built for storm and erosion control, exacerbated by climate change and sea level rise, inadvertently eliminate terrapin's nesting habitat on beaches and upland areas with soft shorelines.

 Due to these factors, the diamondback terrapin is listed as an endangered species in Rhode Island, a threatened species in Massachusetts and is considered a "species of concern" in Georgia, Delaware, Alabama, Louisiana, North Carolina, and Virginia.
 The diamondback terrapin is listed as a "high priority species" under the South Carolina Wildlife Action Plan.
 In New Jersey, it was recommended to be listed as a Species of Special Concern in 2001.
 In July 2016, the species was removed from the New Jersey game list and is now listed as non-game with no hunting season.
 In Connecticut, there is no open hunting season for this animal.
 However, it holds no federal conservation status.
 In 2021, a terrapin was hatched in Massachusetts with two heads, two gastrointestinal systems, and two spines that are fused together.